quantfive/codepress-review/README.md

 </comment>
 ````

+## Two-Pass Review System

+CodePress Review uses a sophisticated **two-pass review system** for enhanced code analysis:

+1. **First Pass - Diff Summarization**: Analyzes the entire diff to identify PR type, key themes, and risks
+2. **Second Pass - Chunk Review**: Reviews each code chunk with context from the first pass

+This provides global awareness while maintaining focused, line-level feedback.

 ## Custom Prompts

-You can customize the review style and focus by providing a custom prompt.
+You can customize both phases of the review process:

+### `custom_prompt` (Chunk Review)

+Customizes the individual chunk review behavior.
 When you provide a custom prompt:

 - **Your prompt replaces**: The review criteria, guidelines, and style sections
 - **System preserves**: The XML response format to ensure consistent output structure
-- **Diff handling**: The diff is automatically passed as a user message to the LLM
+- **Context included**: Each chunk receives global context from the summarization pass

+### `custom_summarize_prompt` (Diff Summarization)

+Customizes the initial diff analysis that provides context to chunk reviews.
+When provided:

+- **Your prompt replaces**: The summarization guidelines and focus areas
+- **System preserves**: The structured XML output format for global/hunk analysis
+- **Output used**: Results enhance all subsequent chunk reviews with relevant context

-This ensures your custom prompts work seamlessly while maintaining the structured XML output format.
+Both custom prompts work seamlessly while maintaining the structured output formats.

 ### Security-Focused Review